Bryce-Soghigian/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React.js is a library with the power of the framework.It manipulates data dynamically.
+You can take an api of data and with dot notation pass in a key value pair.

 - [ ] What does it mean to _think_ in react?

+Start to go from static layout to a component based layout with reusable code.Being able to build blocks of code rather than a block of code.

 - [ ] Describe state.
+State is a giant object that you can pull your data from.

 - [ ] Describe props.
+You can pass attributes between your application using props.
 ## Project Set Up

 Follow these steps to set up and work on your project: